Topic "Housing" in Farsi (persian) - total 41 documentsTitle: About Consumer Affairs Victoria

-Summary: This fact sheet covers what to do when you are moving out of a rental property.
+Summary: Information on what to do when you are moving out of a rental property.
 See the 'Breaking a lease' and 'When you want to leave' fact sheets for more information about how and when you can give notice to end your tenancy.

 Summary: In order to evict you, the landlord must: 1.
 Give you a valid Notice to Vacate (see the Notices to Vacate fact sheet for more information); 2.Apply to the Victorian Civil and Administrative Tribunal for a Possession Order; 3.
 Purchase a Warrant of Possession from the Tribunal; and 4.
 Give the Warrant of Possession to the police, which the police will use to evict you